 Original piece done by Reese Brogden

 When it comes to climate action, youth have a unique and powerful voice.
 In order to protect our future, Colorado youth have shown out in great numbers for strikes, phone-banks, lobby days, and more, relentlessly proving to lawmakers that we won’t give up until they take the necessary actions for a more just and sustainable planet.
-At 350 Colorado, there are multiple ways youth can get involved, and find community, as we work together for a fossil-free future.
+At 350 Colorado, there are multiple ways youth can get involved, find community, and work together for a fossil-free future.

 Youth Action Committee (YAC)

 A 350 Colorado committee, we are a team of youth that organizes to discuss the climate crisis in Colorado and what we can do about it.
-Whether it’s phone banking, making a petition, hosting a training, or planning an event, we do it with youth power and energy.
+Whether it’s phone banking, making a petition, hosting a training, or planning an event, we do it with youth power and energy!

 “As soon as YAC started, I realized that this is really what the climate movement is about.
 It is about the youth and the people taking a stand.
-It’s incredible to see us working together side by side fighting for our future.” – Phoebe, YAC Co-Chairman
+It’s incredible to see us working together side by side fighting for our future.” – Phoebe, YAC Co-Chair

 - Build a strong coalition and community of youth across all of Colorado

 - Give youth opportunities to have a say in the future and direction of Colorado

 - Organize strikes, host educational events and webinars, etc. in order to further Colorado climate action from a youth-led perspective

 What have we done together already?